SINGAPORE – A HIGH-DENSITY CITY WITH SPORTING CHARACTERS

 Multi-purpose-built urban parks of various sizes have become a key characteristic of this ‘Planned City’: apart from 271 small-sized neighbourhood parks, Singapore also offers a generously high number of 59 medium- and large-sized regional parks, according to the latest National Parks figures.
 There is no hyperconcentration of parks in any particular territory of Singapore; that is, they are evenly scattered throughout the city-state, providing their local residents with various temporary retreat options from the city’s notoriously work-centric lifestyle.

 Overall, there are a number of superb parks, differing in size, tropical tree coverage, panoramic view and range of amenities.
-But perhaps the most impressive city parks – and not only from the sports and active lifestyle perspective – are the East Coast Park, Bishan-Ang Mo Kio Park, Bedok Reservoir and the Bukit Timah Nature Reserve (by definition, though, this nature reserve is not a park).
+But perhaps the most impressive city parks – and not only from the sporting and active lifestyle perspective – are the East Coast Park, Bishan-Ang Mo Kio Park, Bedok Reservoir, MacRitchie Reservoir Park and the Bukit Timah Nature Reserve (by definition, though, this nature reserve is not a park).

 The East Coast Park is the largest and the most popular recreational green space in Singapore.